 Instant e-commerce entrepreneurs make connections with local vendors.
 For example, many grocery q-com businesses also engage local food producers like farmers or butchers.

 Using two-wheeled vehicles is another distinctive feature of instant e-commerce.
 Most delivery people cycle or drive motorbikes, which means fewer chances to get stuck in traffic and more flexibility.
-Sustainability and environment awareness have become a driving force for many fast-growing businesses, funding options, and social support.
+Sustainability and environmental awareness have become a driving force for many fast-growing businesses, funding options, and social support.

 Instant E-Commerce: Logistics